kaizen-ai/kaizenflow/documentation/technical/literature_review.md

   - The algorithm is on-line
   - Comparison to the Kalman filter is formalized with regret bounds
   - IBM / Technion research
+  - The setting is one where we are learning the best fixed but unknown autoregression coefficients (rather than one where we are interested in truly dynamic updates)
+    - The learning rate decays like $1 / \sqrt{t}$, and so under some mild constraints on the time series being modeled, the autoregression coefficients converge
+    - The linear dynamical system setup considered is one where the state transition matrix and the observation direction are time-independent
 - Praises:
   - References standard big works in the time series literature, like West and Harrison (1997) and Hamilton (1994)
+  - Introduces a relatively simple online technique that competes well with the more complex Kalman filter
 - Critiques:
   - Bounds / constants aren't quantitative
 - Next steps: